raim/segmenTools/README.md

 * `parseGEOSoft` parses GEO Soft family files of microarray data sets into data matrices, and accompanying probe-ID mapping, and sample/data annotation
+* `summarizeGEOSoft` offers a light-weight summarization function, to average probe data for features with multiple probes
 * `gff2tab` parses a GFF file into tabular format, including collection of attributes into data columns